In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Acknowledgments

 \section{Acknowledgments}

 We thank Jacob Eisenstein for helpful comments on a previous draft of this paper.
-We would like to thank Microsoft for supporting experimentation with OpenAI models via Azure under the Accelerate Foundation Models Research program.
+We also thank Microsoft for supporting experimentation with OpenAI models via Azure under the Accelerate Foundation Models Research program.
 Aaron Mueller was supported by a National Science Foundation Graduate Research Fellowship (Grant \#1746891).
 This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.